Hjem

 Hovedinnhold

-The CALENDARS project empirically explores the ways people perceive and effect seasonal patterns in different communities and fields of activity, focusing mainly on places in New Zealand and Norway.
-A central concern is how peoples’ cultural calendars of seasons can support or hinder their adaptation to rapid changes in seasonal rhythms, through climatic but also other environmental and social changes.
-The overall objective of the project is:
+The CALENDARS project empirically explored the ways people perceive and effect seasonal patterns in different communities and fields of activity, focusing mainly on places in New Zealand and Norway.
+A central concern was how peoples’ cultural calendars of seasons can support or hinder their adaptation to rapid changes in seasonal rhythms through climatic but also other environmental and social challenges.
+The overall objective of the project was:

 To advance knowledge and understanding of how seasonal representations shape and are shaped by institutions, and to critically appraise the quality of these representations for contributing to successful adaptation to seasonal change.